-Please ensure that your emergency contact information is up-to-date, and any parent changes of phone numbers (home or work) are updated in Compass.
+Please ensure that your emergency contact information is up-to-date, and any changes of phone numbers (home or work) are made known to the Office.

 Medication

 Parents must follow the Diocesan Policy in relation to the administration of medication at school.
 Parents are required to complete the 'Request to Administer Medication Form' in the parent resource sections on Compass under School Documentation.
 Please note that this includes over the counter medication.
 See the office if you need one of these forms.